BasicPrimitives/javascript/samples/ItemTemplates.md

 ```

 ## Names
+Every template configuration object has a unique name.
+See the `name` property of `TemplateConfig` configuration class.
+The diagram items use that name to set custom templates for nodes.
-Every template configuration object has name property, it is being used to reference templates from items.
-This name is used to as an argument of call back rendering function as well.
-If item has not template name set it uses default template for rendering.
+The `onTemplateRender` callback function handler receives template name as the option of `data.templateName` argument.
+If the diagram item has no template name set, it uses the default template for rendering.
+If you need to override the default template for all nodes of your diagram, then use the `defaultTemplateName` property of the control configuration object.

-See following example of templates usage:
+See the following examples of templates usage:

 ## PDF Templates